ibm-cloud-architecture/tabular-terraform/README.md

 Note: Install Python 3 from python.org separately from Mac default of Python 2 - installing with brew, pipenv, or pyenv use different directories that won't work.

-## Deploy and configure infrastructure using Terraform and Ansible
+## Deploy and configure using Terraform and Ansible

 1. [Deploy Infrastructure using Terraform](/docs/terraform.md)
 2. [Configure applications using Ansible](/docs/ansible.md)